wifisensing/PicoScenes-Manual/source/firsttry.rst

 -----------------------------------------------------------------------------

 This was not a problem for the previous CSI tools, because they only support one device.
 In order to support multi-NIC concurrent operation in PicoScenes, an reliable and easy-to-use device (Wi-Fi NIC and SDR) naming system is required.
-For commercial Wi-Fi NICs and SDR, we bring different solutions.
+We propose easy and intuitive solutions for both the commercial Wi-Fi NICs and SDR.

 For Commercial Wi-Fi NICs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~